niccikaufman/cat-vs-dog/README.md

 ## Description

-_The ultimate showdown between cats and dogs using JQuery._
+_The ultimate showdown between cats and dogs to practice DOM manipulation_

 ## Setup/Installation Requirements